 For a while there everyone was talking about random acts of kindness.
 You hold open a door or return something that someone drops, and you can call yourself the Hero of the Day.
 Time to buy a cape.

-But let’s take that concept one step farther: How about deliberate acts of kindness?
-In other words, you set out into your day determined to show kindness to everyone in every way you can.
+Let’s take that concept one step further: How about deliberate acts of kindness?
+In other words, set out into your day determined to show kindness to everyone in every way you can.
 If there ever were a time of year for intentional kindness, this is it.

 DELIBERATE KINDNESS SHOULD START AT HOME